comodopines/practice-git/Exercises.md

 <p>

 ```
-Between a file creation and commiting using git, below are the "areas" where a file exists in it lifecycle till it gets commited:
+Between a file creation and commiting it in git repo,
+below are the "areas" where a file exists in it lifecycle:
+1) Working Directory:
-1) Working Directory - This is where you ran git init command in (has .git folder) and where you create the files/folders.
+This is where you ran git init command in (has .git folder)
+and where you create the files/folders.

+2) Staging Area:
-2) Staging Area - This is where file gets tracked for commit using add command.
+This is where file gets tracked for commit using add command.
 Exa. git add <filename> adds file to staging area.

+3) Git Repository:
-3) Git Repository - This is where file gets addded once an added file gets committed.
+This is where file gets addded once an added file gets committed.
 Exa. git commit -m "Message"
 ```
 </p>
 </details>